 Data cubes are designed to be explored quickly.
 Use filters to focus on a specific part of your data.
 It could be a period or time, a certain country or a number of countries, or any other segment of a dimension in your data.

 You can filter on time and select a filter that is relative to the most recent time of the data or select a specific time range.

 You can exclude certain dimensions or select only the values that contain a certain text (or match a regular expression).

-Especially when you have many string values you want to add as filters, you can also copy and paste them by clicking the
+When you have many values you want to add as filters, you can also copy and paste them by clicking the ellipses (

 Data cubes are dynamic and often backed by streaming data that has frequent, high-frequency updates.